Shepherdia canadensis: Uses

 The fruit is edible, but the saponin chemicals it contains may cause gastrointestinal irritation if large quantities are consumed.
-Unrelated plants in the genus Sapindus, also commonly denominated "soapberry," produce toxic saponins.
+Unrelated plants in the genus Sapindus, also commonly denominated "soapberry", produce toxic saponins.

 Some Canadian First Nations peoples such as Nlaka'pamux (Thompson), St'at'imc (Lillooet), and Secwepemc (Shuswap) in the Province of British Columbia extensively collect the berries.
 The bitter berries (which may be sweetened by frosts) are processed with other berries as Indian ice cream.
 The saponins create a foam when the berry is whipped into a dessert dish.
-First Nations peoples believe that the berry has many health properties.
+First Nations peoples believe that the berry has many health properties and it was used by Sioux to treat gastrointestinal illnesses.
 Native-themed restaurants in British Columbia have occasionally offered the berries on their menus.